natalieagus/50005-2023/_os_notes/week5-2_handling.md

 1. `P1, P3, P4, P0, P2`,
 2. `P1, P3, P4, P2, P0`

+If you randomly iterate through the `finish` vector, you might end up with these other sequences too (which are also valid safe sequences):

 3. `P1, P3, P2, P4, P0`
 4. `P1, P3, P2, P0, P4`
 5. `P1, P3, P0, P2, P4`